Amir-Taheri-Web/CRM/README.md

 ### Installing

-- For running the project on DEVELOPMENT mode run the below code:
+- For running the project in DEVELOPMENT mode run the below code:

 ```
 npm install
 npm run dev
 ```

-- For running the project on PRODUCTION mode run the below code:
+- For running the project in PRODUCTION mode run the below code:

 ```
 npm install